Sketchley's Translations Main Index | Macross Portal |

 This movie left me with a lot to think about.
 However, it's a bit light on science-fact for my tastes (I'm a fan of Discovery and National Geographic space documentaries).
 Though, I admit that I'd probably get worn out by that level of discourse well within the 2 hour running time of this film.

 I was challenged by the film in certain parts, and although it had a foregone conclusion, with this type of film its not so much the destination but the journey that is important.
-And above all else, aside from cheating a bit at the beginning to set up the scenario, the film never jumps the rails with unrealistic developments such as aliens, the supernatural, or an improbable number of 'accidents'—everything is well within the realm of plausibility, and all the more extreme actions that occur are based on logical conclusions.
+And above all else, aside from cheating a bit at the beginning to set up the scenario, the film never jumps the rails with unrealistic developments such as aliens, the supernatural, or an improbable number of 'accidents'—everything is well within the realm of plausibility, and all the more extreme actions that happen are based on the logical conclusions of the characters.
+A must see.

-The film also throws a moral challenge at Caesar in addition to all the physical and tactical ones, as he also has to deal with the trauma of Koba's rebellion and what steps Caesar had to take to resolve that conflict in Dawn—specifically how he is haunted by Koba's ape-on-ape atrocities, and how Caesar is starting to take on Koba's attributes in the current war.
-In many ways this is a great war film as it has taken all the romance out of it and depicts a vicious conflict with tragedy on both sides.
-However, it's a bit of a lesser Planet of the Apes film as it has next to no allegory on racial conflict.
-In some ways, it is thematically closer to a zombie film in how the humans react to the evolution of the simian flu.
+The film also throws a moral challenge at Caesar in addition to all the physical and tactical ones, as he also has to deal with the trauma of Koba's rebellion and what steps Caesar had to take to resolve it in Dawn of the Planet of the Apes—specifically how he is haunted by Koba's ape-on-ape atrocities, and how Caesar is starting to take on Koba's negative characteristics in the current war.
+In many ways this is a great war film, as it has taken all the romance out of it and depicts a vicious conflict with tragedy on both sides.
+That said, in some ways the film is thematically close to a zombie film in how the humans react to the evolution of the simian flu.
+The main complaint I have with that, however, is that meant that there aren't any sympathetic humans in the film.
+It seems that the series has traded in its roots of painting everyone several subtle shades of grey for the black and white apes-good, humans-bad spectrum.

-Nevertheless, the highlight of the film (for me) is all the on-location filming on the west coast of Vancouver Island.
-The shots set on Long Beach in the Pacific Rim National Park were particularly nostalgic.
-Above all else, the thing that this film and its predecessor perfectly recreate is the cold drizzle in the temperate rain forest!
-The drawback to that, however, is that it constantly interrupted my suspension of disbelief with thoughts wondering why none of the apes were getting hypothermia!
+Nevertheless, one of the highlights of the film is the on-location filming on the west coast of Vancouver Island.
+The shots set on Long Beach in the Pacific Rim National Park were particularly nostalgic for me.
+Above all else, the thing that this film and its immediate predecessor perfectly recreate is the cold drizzle in the temperate rain forest!
+The drawback to that, however, is that it occasionally interrupted my suspension of disbelief as I started to wonder why none of the apes were getting hypothermia!
+Nevertheless, War for the Planet of the Apes is the perfect conclusion for the reboot series—one that respects the series' characters and takes things to their logical ends, with a surprisingly poignant conclusion.

 12 Monkeys is, at its heart, a film full of ideas.
 On the surface, it asks questions about our treatment of the insane, and whether or not they are the ones who are actually 'insane' and who we should actually be fearing.
 The film also provides a challenging exploration of time travel, probing whether or not the human mind can actually handle the mental shock of being in a different time period—something never really addresses in easy-breezy time-travel films such as the Back to the Future series.
 It continues with other thought-provoking elements, such as drug-testing and animal rights, as well as a bleak future made out of the detritus of the present, which is somehow much better off than the grungy and broken-down present!
 The movie also not only makes allusions to, but even includes footage from other classic films in similar genres!